“Now may the God of hope fill you with all joy and peace in believing, that you may abound in hope by the power of the Holy Spirit”

-In view of the latest Government advice, we will be holding our Sunday Morning Service at 10:30 in the Church building and respecting the Covid-19 restrictions (please see Risk Assessment).
+In view of the latest Government advice, we will be holding our Sunday Morning Service at 10:30 in the Church building and respecting the Covid-19 restrictions (please see Risk Assessment and Amendment).
 The Evening Service at 6:00 and the Tuesday evening Bible Study at 7:30 will continue as online services via the website.

 Sunday School ministry for children

 Please note the above online services are pre-recorded, and then edited to include hymn singing from services held before the coronavirus restrictions.
 Previous sermons are available here.
 May the Lord bless His Word to our souls.

 How often we can feel our inadequacies when serving the Lord or simply in our daily Christian walk.
 We can really empathise with the Apostle Paul when he cried ‘who is sufficient for these things!’
 Sometimes we can baulk at doing some act of loving service because we just can’t see how it is possible for us to have the resources to do it.
 There was an occasion when the disciples were asked by Jesus to do just that and it gives some real insight in how we should face such a ‘mountain’.

 The Lord Jesus had been teaching crowds of people one day and it was getting late.
 They were all getting hungry.
 The disciples’ answer to the problem was to send them away so that they could go and buy some food before it was too late.
 At that moment the disciples had left Somebody completely out of the equation when deciding how the hungry could be fed – the Lord!
 How often can we, when facing a problem, simply forget God when thinking how we might solve it but simply limit ourselves to a ‘sensible’ natural decision.